rajarshisarkar/Projects/README.md

 An Online Complaint Lodging System lets you easily lodge complaints.
 A user can lodge, view status and print receipt of electrical and civil complaints while an admin can update status of complaints, add/edit locations, contractors and suppliers.

-Tech Used: HTML, PHP, JavaScript, JQuery, CSS, Oracle Database 11g, TCPDF, WampServer.
+Technologies Used: HTML, PHP, JavaScript, JQuery, CSS, Oracle Database 11g, TCPDF, WampServer.

 ##Online Quiz Application

 An Online Quiz Application lets you easily build quizzes.
 The administrator can build quizzes while the students can attempt those quizzes.
 Marks are shown instantly when a quiz is over.

-Tech Used: HTML, PHP, JavaScript, CSS, MySQL, WampServer.
+Technologies Used: HTML, PHP, JavaScript, CSS, MySQL, WampServer.